 France: Bike and Barge - Avignon to Aigues-Mortes

-Our first bike and barge tour in Italy was so successful that we’re expanding into France.
+Our first bike and barge tour in Italy was so successful that we expanded into France.
 Join us in Provence and Camargue as we bike and barge through southern France down the Rhone River to the Mediterranean Sea.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, wine tasting, guided walking tour of Arles, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 6 dinners, cue sheets and maps, rental hybrid bicycle, guided walking tour of Arles, and trained bilingual guides.